Leroy Griffith: Burlesque producer

 Griffith told the New York Times that he became interested in burlesque while a concession manager for Harold Minsky's burlesque houses in Chicago.
 From the late 1950s to the late 1960s, he was one of the nation's leading producers of burlesque entertainment.
-Earl Wilson called him the "new Minsky" and he and other newspapermen often referred to Griffith as "Burlesque King."
+Entertainment columnist Earl Wilson called him the "new Minsky" and he and other newspapermen often referred to Griffith as "Burlesque King."
 In 1966, the New York branch manager of the American Guild of Variety Artists, which exercised jurisdiction over burlesque throughout the nation, told the New York Times that Griffith was the largest producer in the field.

-Nightly, and during matinees, the curtains went up in his circuit of theaters throughout the country — from small cities such as Fort Wayne, Indiana, to metropolises like Chicago and New York City — with live shows featuring showgirls, strippers, comedians, vaudevillians, and other performing stars of the era.
+Nightly, and during matinees, the curtains went up in Griffith's circuit of theaters throughout the country — from small cities such as Fort Wayne, Indiana, to metropolises like Chicago and New York City — with live shows featuring showgirls, strippers, comedians, vaudevillians, and other performing stars of the era.

 Among the countless burlesque performers hired by Griffith were Candy Barr, Virginia Bell, Ann Corio, Dixie Evans, Lili St. Cyr, Blaze Starr, and Tempest Storm.

 Even as burlesque's popularity faded in the 1960s, one of Griffith's Miami Beach theaters was reported to be thriving as one of the 20 remaining burlesque theaters in the nation.
 When finally the genre ceased to be a popular and profitable attraction, one of its last remaining producers adapted to changing tastes and times, converting his burlesque houses to adult film theaters and strip clubs.

 A promotional poster for Griffith's Broadway revue, Hello Burlesque.

 Broadway and off-Broadway producer

 This Was Burlesque, a revue conceived by and starring burlesque star Ann Corio, was staged for 124 performances at Griffith's Hudson Theater on Broadway during the 1964–65 season, from March to June 1965.
 It went on to tour across the U.S. in various productions over the next two decades.

-Griffith also produced Hello Burlesque, a 1965 show featuring showgirl Julie Taylor, "Miss Sex 5th Avenue".
+Griffith also produced Hello Burlesque, a 1965 show featuring showgirl Julie Taylor, "Miss Sex 5th Avenue."

 He directed and co-produced The Wonderful World of Burlesque, an off-Broadway show that ran for 211 performances at the Mayfair Theater, from April to June 1965.

 Signing his Mundo depravados co-stars Tempest Storm and Herb Jeffries (left) to film contracts in 1967.